 Somehow, at one point, the androids start behaving as if they are alive and I choose to go human with Kara, who saved a little girl from his father (domestic violence), and Markus.
 My Connor is still 100% Android, to be able to see another perspective of the game and also to have an enemy for the other two. 🙂

 Of course, the control of the characters is limited, and at the end of each chapter, you will be able to see how many possibilities were in order to finish that chapter, and what were your actions.

 A 10/10 rating on The Brain. 🙂

 ➡ The LOOKS (rating 10/10)

 If you ask me, Detroit: Become Human is actually a movie.
 Throughout the game, players will co-write the story through their actions and answers.
 Not shitting you.
-You are the director of a real time movie, and you can control the story of each of this 3 characters.
+You are the director of a real-time movie, and you can control the story of each of these 3 characters.

 I’ve played it on a huge curved 4K Samsung TV and I was amazed by the clarity of the details, the scenes, the cuts, time lapses and so on.
 Here are some photos I took during the gameplay.